 - Monitor and measure your KPIs – By regularly analyzing and evaluating the key performance indicators of your app, you can get valuable insights on its overall performance and success.

 A digital marketing campaign is an online marketing strategy explicitly designed to drive engagement, conversions, traffic, and ROI.
 The campaign is crafted, keeping in mind both the short-term and long-term goals of a brand/organization and relies on more than one digital channel.
 The purpose of a digital marketing campaign is to let you identify your priorities and articulate your digital marketing strategies accordingly.
 Follow these digital marketing step by step strategy guide to explore.

+Digital marketing tutorial will not be completed without learning how to create step by step digital marketing strategy.
+What is digital marketing strategy and how to create one for my company?
 By now, you must already know that a comprehensive digital marketing strategy is a broad canvas that includes a host of elements and carefully crafted actions designed to help an organization achieve its short-term and long-term goals.
 The components of a comprehensive digital marketing strategy include different buyer personas, social media, SEO, SEM, digital marketing tools, and digital marketing channels (paid, earned, and owned media), and so much more.
 If you wish to reap the optimal benefits of digital marketing, your digital marketing strategy must clearly outline how to use these components.

 Since we’ve discussed at length about SEO and SEM, now we’ll focus on the other six crucial elements that make a comprehensive digital marketing strategy.

 We know we’ve said it before, and we cannot help but stress this point enough!